 Only until you got to the very end of the book would you know you have seen every page about the subject.

-The power of the index is that is allows you to more or less directly access the book’s pages you’re interested in seeing.
-Practically speaking, this saves hours of page flipping!
+The power of the index is that it allows you to more or less direct access to the book’s pages you’re interested in seeing.
+Practically speaking, this saves hours of page-flipping!

 Deck of Cards